-This course is designed as an intermediate course in art making, preparing students for AP Studio Art should they desire to take it.
-Whether planning to pursue art beyond high school, or rather just for enjoyment, art provides us a new way of seeing and thinking about our surroundings.
+Welcome to AP Studio Art.
+Art provides us a new way of seeing and thinking about our surroundings.
 Making art provides us with a way to express our ideas and feelings in unique ways.
 Examining art and its history provides us a way to understand what happened in the world in the past and present.
+In this class, we will explore all of these aspects of art in ways that allow us to become more successful artists.